ietbitmesra/Git-Workshop-Attendees/README.md

 # Git-Workshop-Attendees

 This repo is meant for acquainting participants of the Git & GSoC workshop (organized by IET On Campus, BIT Mesra annually) with the process of *properly* contributing to a repository on GitHub.
+Make sure you have [installed git](./Git_Install_Instructions.md) and followed the [configuration instructions](./Git_Config_Instructions.md).
+In case of any doubts, head over to the *#git-github* channel on [our slack workspace](https://kutt.it/ietslack).
+Also, this repo includes the [workshop slides](./Git_Github_Slides.pdf), which has links to some great resources for learning Git and GitHub!

 ## Instructions: